VPatschka/art-eshop/README.md

 ---

-You can run the project locally, using:
+You can run the project locally, by installing libraries:

+### `yarn install`

+and starting local server:

 ### `yarn start`